About

 There is a collapse within the mental structures of our humanity and this collapse has deepened because of where our Mind has learnt to put its sense of identity, thus skewing the way we value human life, which has impacted the lives of our children, our communities, our laws and our ideas about governing.

-Together, we can reverse they way people identify with their Self and their surroundings.
-And restore what has been too long forgotten, until now.
-We all have the ability to use the incredibly powerful intelligence of our Mind for the wellbeing and happiness of everyone.
+Together, we can reverse the way people identify with themselves and their surroundings.
+And restore what has been too long forgotten.
+We all have the ability to use the incredibly powerful intelligence of our Mind for not only our wellbeing but for the wellbeing of those around us.

 What I do and know